theandrew168/bronzebeard/README.md

 They each need to be associated with the generic [WinUSB](https://docs.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb) driver in order to be identified and programmed.
 The easiest way to accomplish this is with a tool called [Zadig](https://zadig.akeo.ie/).
 With the device attached to your computer (and in DFU mode, if applicable), use Zadig to assign the WinUSB driver to the device.
+Note that you will have to apply this driver assignment to each physical USB port that you want to use for programming the device.

 ### macOS
 The only extra requirement on macOS is [libusb](https://libusb.info).